qianyu-berkeley/NLP_study/Notes/NLP.md

 * BERT embeddings
   * BERT and many other transformer models are able to take text, and encode a significant amount of information into vectors which represent that text.
 This means that semantically similar sentences, will be represented by similar vectors.
-  * For BERT base, this will be a vector containing 768.
+  * For BERT base, this will be a vector containing 768 dimension.
 Those 768 values contain our numerical representation of a single token - which we can use as contextual word embeddings.
   * The simplest and most commonly extracted tensor is the last_hidden_state tensor - which is conveniently output by the BERT model.
 This is a pretty large tensor - at 512x768 - and we want a vector to apply our similarity measures to it.
 To do this, we need to convert our last_hidden_states tensor to a vector of 768 dimensions.
   * After create dense vectors embeddings, we need to perform a mean pooling operation on them to create a single vector encoding (the sentence embedding).
 To do this mean pooling operation we will need to multiply each value in our embeddings tensor by it's respective attention_mask value - so that we ignore non-real tokens.